GenericMappingTools/gmt/doc/rst/source/supplements/gsfml/mlconverter.rst

 **mlconverter** is a module developed as part of the Global Seafloor Fabric and Magnetic Lineation Project [[see `GSFML <https://www.soest.hawaii.edu/PT/GSFML>`_ for a full description of the project].
-It reads a magnetic pick data file (or stdin) and converts chron textstrings to ages using a selected magnetic time scale.
+It reads a magnetic pick data file (or stdin) and converts chron text-strings to ages using a selected magnetic time scale.
 The input data must be OGR/GMT data files of the form distributed by the GSFML project.